dasavisha/CriticalFindings_Extract/README.md

 Step 1: Install all the required packages using the .txt file:
         -- pip install -r /path/to/requirements.txt

-        Note: Alternatively, you can also install the packages in a virtual environment with a YML file.
+        Alternatively, you can also install the packages in a virtual environment with a YML file.
           -- conda env create -f environment_critfind.yml